-The following is a statement of Osmond Group Limited’s (The Company) Occupational Health and Safety Policy in accordance with Section 2 of the Health and Safety at Work etc Act 1974.
+The following is a statement of The Company’s Occupational Health and Safety Policy in accordance with Section 2 of the Health and Safety at Work etc Act 1974.

 It is the policy of The Company to ensure, so far as reasonably practicable, the health, safety and welfare of all employees working for The Company and other persons who may be affected by our undertakings.

 The Company acknowledges that the key to successful occupational health and safety management requires an effective policy, organisation and arrangements, which reflect the commitment of senior management.
-To maintain this commitment, we will continually measure, monitor and revise, where necessary, The Company’s occupational health and safety objectives to ensure continual improvement of The Company’s performance.
+To maintain this commitment, we will continually measure, monitor and revise, where necessary, our occupational health and safety objectives to ensure continual improvement of our performance.